functionfaiecho/enhancedclock/README.md

 ## Future Developments

-**Live Clock** - A dynamically-updated clock based on the user's computer time.
+1. **Live Clock** - A dynamically-updated clock based on the user's computer time.

+2. World Clock Alarm (Clock) - For the gamers who need to get synchronised with their squad for tournaments.